Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints: Nested Hinge-Proximal SGD

 Theorem~\ref{nhps-thm} shows that, under the linear-regularity assumption, Nested HPS attains an SFO complexity of the same order as vanilla SGD for unconstrained strongly convex problems, up to condition-number factors and logarithmic terms, and crucially without any explicit dependence on $m$ or $n$.
 In contrast to HPS and VR-HPS, whose complexity depends on $m$ through the penalty parameter $\gamma$, the nested scheme keeps $\gamma_t$ bounded and uses the geometry constant $r$ to encapsulate the effect of the constraints.

-The complexity of N-HPS also matches that of \cite{necoara2022stochastic} up to logarithmic factors.
-However, our analysis only assumes bounded objective function gradients at $\x_\star$ (Assumption~\ref{gstarbound}), whereas~\cite[Assumptions~1 and 3]{necoara2022stochastic} require globally bounded objective function and constraint (sub-)gradients, which can be significantly more restrictive in practice.
+\col{The complexity of N-HPS also matches that of \cite{nedic2019random, necoara2022stochastic} up to logarithmic factors.
+However, our analysis only assumes bounded objective function gradients at $\x_\star$ (Assumption~\ref{gstarbound}), whereas~\cite[Assumptions~1 and 3]{necoara2022stochastic} and ~\cite[Assumption~1]{nedic2019random} require globally bounded objective function and constraint (sub-)gradients, which can be significantly more restrictive, especially for the strongly convex case considered here.}